Automated Histopathologic Assessment of Hirschsprung Disease Using a Multi-Stage Vision Transformer Framework: Methodology

 \subsubsection{Muscularis Propria}

-Preprocessing for the muscularis propria region involved three steps.
-First, WSIs were down-sampled by a factor of 10 from the original 20$\times$ (0.50 \si{\micro\metre}/pixel) magnification, to the final resolution of 5 \si{\micro\metre}/pixel.
-The lower magnification was chosen because the muscularis propria occupies a large, continuous region of the colon, so a more zoomed-out view of the tissue was better able to capture its global structure.
-Second, colour normalization was applied using the Macenko normalization method{~ \cite{b18}} to correct for staining variation.
-Finally, the 30 WSIs were tiled into 224$\times$224-pixel patches (1000 tiles per WSI, for a total of 30,000 tiles), enabling the model to learn the characteristic texture, morphology, and appearance of the muscularis layer across the slide.
-An example of the muscularis ground truth annotations used in this stage is presented in{~ Figure~\ref{FIG:muscle_example}B}.
+Preprocessing for the muscularis propria region followed a three-step procedure.
+First, WSIs were downsampled from the original 20$\times$ (0.50 \si{\micro\metre}/pixel) resolution to 5 \si{\micro\metre}/pixel (equivalent to a 10$\times$ reduction in spatial resolution).
+At this lower resolution, each 224$\times$224 tile covers a larger physical FOV, which is appropriate for capturing the broad, continuous architecture of the muscularis propria.
+Second, colour normalization was applied using the Macenko method{~ \cite{b18}} to mitigate staining variation across slides.
+Third, each WSI was tiled into 224$\times$224-pixel subimages, from which 1000 tiles were randomly selected per slide (total of 30,000 tiles).
+These tiles enabled the model to learn characteristic muscularis patterns across the dataset.
+An example of the corresponding ground truth annotations is shown in{~ Fig.~\ref{FIG:muscle_example}B}.